Written by Ashley Toler and Stephanie Greenwald

-We have loved checking out all the U-Pick flower farms this season.
+We have loved checking out all the U-Pick flower farms near Indianapolis.
 We’ve made flower crowns, bountiful bouquets, and dried lavender and mint leaves for tea with all our goodies!
-Dollie’s Farm in Johnson County is a working lavender and fresh cut farm.
+Dollie’s Farm in Johnson County is a working lavender and fresh-cut farm.
 You will find fields of fresh lavender, a variety of mint patches, and rows of beautiful buds, ready for you to cut and take home.
 Grab your flower bucket and shears, and you’re ready to go!

 Central Indiana has so many amazing playgrounds and parks, we can’t include them all here!
 Check out our 12 favorites.

 Need a place to play inside?
 We have some ideas for you.